elevateforhumanity/fix2/docs/archive/LMS_COMPETITIVE_ANALYSIS.md

 ## Executive Summary

-Elevate Connects is **already competitive** with major LMS platforms in core functionality, with a **unique advantage** in workforce program management that none of the big players offer out of the box.
+Elevate for Humanity is **already competitive** with major LMS platforms in core functionality, with a **unique advantage** in workforce program management that none of the big players offer out of the box.

 **Bottom Line:** You're not "catching up" to Moodle/Docebo/LearnWorlds — you're **ahead** in the workforce training space.
 You just need to surface a few more features to check all the boxes on traditional LMS RFPs.